-Path to K Grant

-- For early career physician-scientists and other health science investigators who have not previously been a PI on an NIH individual or institutional K, or R01 Award or received a pilot award from the CCTS. - Provides salary and fringe support for up to a 10% FTE (capped at \$15,000) - Approximately \$30,000 in research expense support for one year. - Aims to place junior scientists on the path to be competitive for NIH K Career Development Awards. - WHO SHOULD APPLY?
-If you picture yourself using the data from your project to apply for a K award in one year, apply for the Path to K Grant.
+Path to K Grant vs KL2 • For early career physician-scientists and other health science investigators who have not previously been a PI on an NIH individual or institutional K, or R01 Award or received a For junior faculty who have not yet been a PI on a major federal or private sector research grant or who have not previously received a K award. pilot award from the CCTS.Provides salary and fringe support for up to a For clinical and translational researchers with a research or health-professional doctoral degree.
+10% FTE (capped at \$15,000) and approximately ~\$30,000 in research expense support for one Provides 75% salary support and research funding for three years (two years CCTS support; one year home college support). year.
+Up to \$25,000 in research expense support.
+Aims to place junior scientists on the path to be competitive for NIH K Career Development Awards. • Support to develop an R grant to fund research at the conclusion of the KL2 funding. • WHO SHOULD APPLY?
+If you picture yourself using the data from your project to apply for a K award in one year, apply for the Path to K Grant. • WHO SHOULD APPLY?
+If you picture yourself using the data from the proposed project to apply for an R grant in two to three years, apply for the KL2.